“We make a living by what we get; we make a life by what we give”

 — Winston Churchill

 Have you ever felt you are free to do anything you want in life?
-Buy almost anything you want and travel anywhere you want.
-Get out with friends and meet new people.
-Party as long as you feel like and sometimes just be as lazy as your cat, taking a nap on the couch!
-I went through it all.
-But, Life has this strange way of teaching us lessons.
-Sometimes it gives us things and other times it does take them away.
-I was embracing my instincts, trying to find joy by traveling.
-From Africa to Asia, I’ve been to many countries, looking for my way through different places and cultures—trying to find true happiness.
+That you can buy almost anything you want and travel anywhere you want?
+Or get out with friends and meet new people?
+Party as long as you feel like, and sometimes, just be as lazy as your cat, taking a nap on the couch?
+My name is Youssef Aboumacher, founder of Beauty Legacy, and I've experienced all of these things.
+And in all of these experiences, I've found that life has this strange way of teaching us lessons.
+Sometimes it gives us things and other times it takes them away.
+A number of years ago I was embracing my instincts, trying to find joy by traveling.
+From Africa to Asia, I’ve been to many countries, living my way through different places and cultures—trying to find true happiness.

 “Giving back is as good for you as it is for those you are helping, because giving gives you purpose.
 When you have a purpose-driven life, you’re a happier person”. — Goldie Hawn

-United Nations International Children's Emergency Fund (UNICEF) tells us that 101 million children worldwide don’t regularly attend school.
+So why schools and trees, you may be wondering, when there are countless other worthwhile charities to direct our funding to.
+UNICEF tells us that 101 million children worldwide don’t regularly attend school.
 High costs, lack of local availability, lack of uniforms and school supplies, disability and competing family priorities are among the many reasons for this devastating statistic.
-Each of those children may grow up without the basic communication, math and reasoning skills that can help them earn a living wage to support their families and build their neighborhoods.
+Each of those children may grow up without the basic communication, math and reasoning skills that can help them earn a living wage to support their families and build their neighbourhoods.
 And so the terrible cycle of poverty continues.

-Sharing beauty legacies from around the world while creating our own legacy from beauty...
-We're here to inspire you to join a movement.
-To continue raising the bar and making conscious choices for yourself, the environment, and the products you choose to use every day.
+We are sharing beauty legacies from different cultures around the world while creating our own legacy from beauty.
+We're here to inspire you to join a movement, to continue raising the bar and making conscious choices for yourself and the environment, and the products you choose to use every day.